v0.04 13 May 2026

 }

-To support retail scenarios where a live shader debugger may not exist, this proposal introduces new pipeline state object and state object flags to control the behavior of DebugBreak() functions in shaders.
-Game developers can compile their HLSL shaders with debug breaks into DXIL bytecode, and depending on the debug break behavior, the backend compiler will compile the DXIL debug break operation into an instruction that invokes a different handler depending on whether or not a shader debugger was registered for the process or remove the instruction entirely.
+To support retail scenarios where a live debugger may not exist, this proposal introduces new pipeline state object and state object flags to control the behavior of DebugBreak() functions in shaders.
+Game developers can compile their HLSL shaders with debug breaks into DXIL bytecode, and depending on the debug break behavior, the backend compiler will compile the DXIL debug break operation into an instruction that invokes a different handler depending on whether or not a live debugger was registered for the process or remove the instruction entirely.
 In normal user scenarios, the game may choose to disable all DebugBreak() functions to reduce the performance overhead of executing the conditional checks.
-If a shader issue arises that is difficult to reproduce locally, but users are encountering in the wild, the game can enable halt on DebugBreak() functionality for shaders in a specific state object for a small proportion of users to generate DirectX dump files for offline debugging.
+If a shader issue arises that is difficult to reproduce locally, but users are encountering in the wild, the game can enable halt on DebugBreak() functionality for shaders in a specific state object for a small proportion of users to generate postmortem crash dumps for offline debugging.

 typedef enum D3D12_PIPELINE_STATE_FLAGS {